 If we are thinking about a surprise as a strong emotional reaction where people scream (see also the “The surprising scream of learning”), it can be hard to detect the more fine grades of cognitive activities that are triggered by a surprise.
 Yet, when experiencing a surprise, what happens on a cognitive level is that our mindreading shows to be incorrect.
 This means that we will adjust our hypothesis by adding the new experience to our memory.
 In this way we are building experiences and knowledge by adding the experiences on each other as a never-ending pattern and where the moving of a fridge will be categorised as a template of “possible-fridge-behaviours” (see also “Narrative patterns of thinking”).
 From a narrative constructor´s perspective, the adding of a surprise to the memory means that we have to come up with something new if we would like to engage/surprise again (see also “2 plus 2 but not 4”).

-As I hope the fridge example gave you an idea what mindreading means and how engagement from a surprise triggers our causal understanding and where the new information is added to our memory, I´m about to take a step further so we can understand how emotions relate to the surprise.
+As I hope the fridge example gave you an idea of what mindreading means and how engagement from a surprise triggers our causal understanding and where the new information is added to our memory, I´m about to take a step further so we can understand how emotions relate to the surprise.

 Connecting emotions to mindreading

-As I have described in earlier texts how narrative constructors create surprises by presenting something unfamiliar in relation to the familiar (unknown/known, unexpected/excepted, etc.) that becomes like a vent for our emotions, which the constructor holds back and opens up, holds back, and so on.
+As I have described in earlier texts how narrative constructors create surprises by presenting something unfamiliar in relation to the familiar (unknown/known, unexpected/excepted, etc.) that becomes like a vent for our emotions, which the constructor holds back and opens up, hold back, and so on.
 If we think about the surprise as learning and how it engages our emotions, it gets a lot easier to understand that it doesn´t need to be a conflicting drama to increase the emotional engagement, and how a fridge works just fine.

-As to get an idea how the adding of an experience connects to our emotions, one can describe the emotions connected to our learning as a radiator that is heating up when we learn and cooling down when we come to an inference.
+As to get an idea of how the adding of an experience connects to our emotions, one can describe the emotions connected to our learning as a radiator that is heating up when we learn and cooling down when we come to an inference.

-As the understanding of causal behaviours is one of the keys to engagement and where we like to understand, we also like to regulate the radiator towards an understanding as it brings a feeling of relief when things make sense or are sorted out, etc. One example of technology that can be seen due to this need is that all the security we are surrounding us with, which make us able to relax our causal understanding of eventual risks that can surprise and heat up the radiator.
+As the understanding of causal behaviours is one of the keys to engagement and where we like to understand, we also like to regulate the radiator towards an understanding as it brings a feeling of relief when things make sense or are sorted out, etc. One example of technology that can be seen due to this need is that all the security we are surrounding us with, which makes us able to relax our causal understanding of eventual risks that can surprise and heat up the radiator.

 Since a narrative constructor can spin the narrative vehicle of construction in a positive and negative direction, it´s important to show respect to the regulations of the radiator.
 As when a narrative construction can become negative is if we let someone run into surprises and before the person can organise the hypothesis and come to inference we add another surprise and another.
 In this way, we don´t give a person a chance to come to an inference, which means that we are decreasing the ability to learn.
 An example of this can be seen in the world when for example an authority is confusing people by not making sense, which can lead to misunderstandings, prejudices, or conflicts (on all levels) as people are trying to find a meaning as to regulate the radiators that are heated up.